Epicurius/Doom-Not-Doom/docs/README.md

 ##### Map Drawing
-To maximize on performance the map surfaces are calculated first so that the screen can be split into width amount of vertical pieces.</n>
+To maximize on performance the map surfaces are calculated first so that the screen can be split into width amount of vertical pieces.
-Each vertical piece is self sufficient from start to end, which enabled them to render and draw on the same surface at the same time,</n>
-while the main thread can do tasks that don't require the screen surface, e.g. collision detection, precompute AI.</n>
+Each vertical piece is self sufficient from start to end, which enabled them to render and draw on the same surface at the same time, while the main thread can do tasks that don't require the screen surface, e.g. collision detection, precompute AI.
 And when all map surfaces have been drawn no more calculations are needed for the rest of the rendering, e.g. Entity rendering.

 The engine uses a z-buffer to determine when entities and projetile should be draw.
 The z-buffer is set each frame when the map surfaces are drawn but not used.